MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-docker-compose.md

 Without this directive, Docker will assign a randomly generated name to the container for our MySQL service.
 While it's easy to see the names of running containers with `docker container ls`, we want to be able to refer to our containers quickly and easily, whether we're outputting logs (`docker logs cfswarm-mysql`) or logging in to the container (`docker exec -it cfswarm-mysql bash`).

 Note that you can only use the `container_name` directive when you have a single container in your service.
-If we were replicating our service -- running multiple containers in parallel -- `container_name` would be forbidden.
+If we were replicating our service -- running multiple, identical containers in parallel -- `container_name` would be forbidden.

 ### environment (2nd level; variables on 3rd level)
 ```